AlexMercedCoder/tutorialblog/content/blog/2026/2026-05-24-kafka-streaming-operations.md

 category: "Data Engineering"
 bannerImage: "./images/kafka-streaming-operations/kafka-40-migration-roadmap.png"
 tags:
-  - kafka kraft
   - zookeeper removal kafka
+  - kafka migration guide
+  - kafka 4.0 upgrade
   - kip-848 consumer rebalance
-  - kafka 4.0 upgrade
-  - kafka migration guide
+  - kafka kraft
 ---

 # Kafka 4.0 Changes Streaming Platform Operations

 Apache Kafka 4.0 shipped on March 18, 2025, and it made one thing official: ZooKeeper is gone.
-Not deprecated, not optional—removed.
+Not deprecated, not optional, removed.
 Every new Kafka 4.0 cluster runs in KRaft mode.
 If your team still runs ZooKeeper-based brokers, you cannot do an in-place upgrade to 4.0.
 That's the short version of what changed.

 The longer version is more interesting.
 Kafka 4.0 also marks two other operational milestones.
 The new consumer rebalance protocol (KIP-848) is now generally available, replacing the "stop-the-world" rebalance behavior that has caused consumer lag spikes for years.
 And Queues for Kafka (KIP-932), which enables point-to-point messaging semantics on top of Kafka topics, entered early access.